Christian Walker Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Rays' 3.63 team ERA ranks third among all MLB pitching staffs.

-- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).
+- The Rays surrender the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin (9-3) is trying for his 10th victory when he gets the starting nod for the Rays in his 15th start of the season.
-He's put together a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.
+- Chirinos makes the start for the Rays, his fifth of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts in 48 1/3 innings pitched.

-- His last time out came on Friday against the Kansas City Royals, when the righty tossed six innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last pitched on Saturday against the Kansas City Royals, when he went 5 1/3 innings, allowing eight earned runs while giving up nine hits.

+- In 11 games this season, the 29-year-old has a 3.91 ERA and 4.3 strikeouts per nine innings, while allowing a batting average of .222 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.